Ozlojemo/Data-_Analysis_Projects/GDPR_violations/Readme.md

 | Art.
 5 (1) c) GDPR  | 6  |

+Out of all the articles in GDPR, Article 32, which concerns the security of processing, was the one that was most frequently violated with a total of 40 violations.
+The top 10 most frequently violated articles pertained to the processing of data, the rights of data subjects, and incidents of data breaches.

 #### Article with the highest associated fine

 | Highest Associated Fine | Fine |